 Calculating a residential parkland dedication that is applicable throughout Oakville is complex.
-The important question that needs to be addressed is what is the appropriate approach for established neighbourhoods versus an appropriate approach in an urban intensification context.
+The important question that needs to be addressed is what is the appropriate approach for Established Neighbourhoods versus an appropriate approach in an urban intensification context within the Town's Strategic Growth Areas.
 The goal is to identify a fair and consistent approach that recognizes the diversity of development contexts within the Town of Oakville.